 “You can accept it, you can deny it, or you can fight it.
 I think our society is dominated by people who are into denial or acceptance, and I prefer to fight it.”

 Google co-founder Sergey Brin, 41, has been instrumental in helping bring the new biotech company Calico to fruition.
 “We’re tackling aging, one of life’s greatest mysteries,” says the website of the research and development company launched in 2013 and which in September 2014 joined with biopharmaceutical firm AbbVie to pour up to $1.5bn into a research facility focused on fighting age-related diseases.

-Larry Ellison, co-founder of computer company Oracle, told his biographer Mark Wilson.
+Larry Ellison, the co-founder of computer company Oracle, told his biographer Mark Wilson.
 “How can a person be there and then just vanish, just not be there?”

 Ellison, 70, created the Ellison Medical Foundation in 1997 to support aging research and has spent more than $335m in the area, though it announced in 2013 that it would no longer fund further grants.
 Ellison remains silent about why, but there are reports that with the emergence of Calico, he felt his job was done.

 “A lot of people spend the last decade of their lives in pain and misery combating disease,” says Craig Venter, San Diego-based pioneering biologist and billionaire entrepreneur who raced to sequence the human genome.

 “I think it is possible to begin to do more about that than we are doing.”
 Venter, 68, announced his new company, Human Longevity, to promote healthy aging using breakthroughs in genomics and stem cell therapies in March 2014.
 Would Venter desire to live forever?

 “I am not sure our brains and our psychologies are ready for immortality,” he says. “[But] if I can count on living to 100 without major debilitating diseases I would accept that Faustian bargain right now.”